 There is a Designated Safeguarding Lead (DSL) available at all times while Lincolnshire Educational Support is in session.
-The DSL coordinates child protection issues and liaises with external agencies (eg Social Care and Ofsted).
+The DSL coordinates child protection issues and liaises with external agencies (e.g. Social Care and Ofsted).

-Lincolnshire Educational Support's designated DSL is Charlie Price.
+Lincolnshire Educational Support's designated DSL are: